Agile methodologies enhance Appian delivery: Part 2

 Examples of an effective retrospective include: user stories with missing acceptance criteria, development times or user story pointing were incorrectly estimated, an inadequate collaboration of testing.
 Whatever the case may be, this meeting will ensure the team is performing at capacity.

-In conclusion, our Appian customers benefit from best practices in Agile project delivery.
+In conclusion, our customers benefit from BIG’s best practices in Agile.
 This delivery methodology has been tried and true, and will ultimately identify the Minimum Viable Product (MVP) for the business.
-As a result, using Appian to quickly build software combined with Agile’s ability to quickly respond to business needs, we deliver a custom digital solution to the business end-user that is production-ready within a matter of weeks, as opposed to years.
+As a result, using Appian to quickly build software combined with Agile’s ability to quickly respond to business needs, we deliver a custom digital solution to the business end user that is production ready within a matter of weeks, as opposed to years.

 As an Appian developer, Aaron strives to meet and exceed the expectation of our clients.
 He grew up in Superior, Wisconsin, where he is a fan of the Packers, dairy products, and cider.
 His hobbies include walking the dog, exercising, reading and playing video games.
 Read more of Aaron’s blogs here.